Pros and Cons of Assisted Living

 While aging in place is popular amongst many seniors, some chose to move to assisted living facilities in their older years instead.
 It can be stressful for a senior to decide whether they want to move into an assisted living facility or not, but assisted living facilities are a great middle-ground between aging in place and a nursing home as seniors can get the assistance they need, but they don’t need the high level of care that a nursing home offers.
 If you or a senior you know is considering assisted living but is on the fence, it might be beneficial to lay out a pros and cons list.

 One of the biggest pros of assisted living is seniors have help whenever they need it with daily activities.
 Simple daily tasks like taking a bath, using the restroom, or putting on clothes may become difficult for seniors, and assisted living facility will make sure the resident is accommodated.
 Another benefit of living in an assisted living facility is that faculty will ensure that all seniors living there are as safe as possible.
+Necessary precautions will be taken and assistive devices like a step stool for bed or a bath step stool will be added for comfort and convenience.
 Most assisted living facilities are designed with reducing the risk of falls in mind, and in the event that a fall or injury does happen, seniors are cared for and will not be alone.

 One of the best things about living in an assisted living facility is that seniors can socialize with other seniors.
 At one age, it can be easy to fall into a state of social isolation — especially in quarantine — and an assisted living facility surrounds seniors with other seniors.
 St. Joseph Health even suggests that social interaction helps prevent dementia as socializing keeps seniors sharp.
 Social interaction is important for everyone, and an assisted living facility provides seniors with a community where they can meet others who are similar to them.